DevinSmoot/HPC-Guides/raspi_wrf_guide.md

 ``mpirun -np 8 ./wrf.exe``

 Again, check your "rsl" file for "SUCCESS", and make sure you have all the wrfout* files you anticipated having.
 If so, the run was successful, and you are ready to do analysis for your project.

+## Troubleshooting Section:
+>#### The Node Randomly Reboots:
+> This error is indicated by the node rebooting.Under intensive computation, the board needs a minimum amount of voltage to carry out these tasks.
+The node then gets stuck in a rebooting process, in which the node's image must be refreshed with a previously working image.
+This problem is a result of using a low voltage, micro USB cable to power on a pi board.
+Switch out USB cables, and try from a working SD card image.